absabry/Apriori/README.md

 Data mining apriori algorithm in python

 # usage
 Launch apriori.py from any ide  and specify or commande line using this command :
-__python apriori.py__
+__python apriori.py__.

+You can also use the notebook apriori.ipynb for a more aesthetic plateform.
+Vizualisation are made from this result.

-arguemnts :
+arguments :

 --dataset       Path to the dataset file.
                 Data should be formated as in "dataset.txt" file.